-1 man dead, 1 man wounded by police in separate shootings
+Man killed, teen wounded in separate Rapid City shootings

 RAPID CITY, S.D.
-(AP) - Rapid City authorities say one man was killed in a Thursday night shooting and another was wounded by a police officer after refusing to put down a shotgun early Friday morning.
+(AP) - Rapid City authorities say one man was killed in a Thursday night shooting and a teen was wounded by a police officer after refusing to put down a shotgun early Friday morning.

 “This is definitely not the news we’d like to be delivering on Christmas Day,” Police Chief Don Hedrick said in a Facebook video recorded at 5:55 a.m.
 Friday at the scene of the second incident.

 The police shooting happened after a traffic stop about 3:45 a.m.
 Friday.
-One of the occupants ran from the vehicle and a second man holding a shotgun got out of the car.
-The officer “asked repeatedly” for the man to drop the shotgun and he refused, Hedrick said.
+One of the occupants ran from the vehicle and a second person, later identified as a 15-year-old boy, got out of the car holding a shotgun.
+The officer “asked repeatedly” for the teen to drop the shotgun and he refused, Hedrick said.

-Hedrick said the officer fired and the man fell to the ground.
-The officer provided first aid before medics brought the man to the hospital, the Rapid City Journal reported.
+Hedrick said the officer fired and the boy fell to the ground.
+The officer provided first aid before medics brought him to the hospital, the Rapid City Journal reported.
 His condition is not known.

-The man who fled has not been located but is not considered a danger to the community, Hedrick said.
+The person who fled has not been located but is not considered a danger to the community, Hedrick said.

 The fatal shooting was reported just after 11 p.m.
-Thursday, when officers arriving on scene found a man lying in the street.
+Thursday, when officers arriving on scene found a 31-year-old man lying in the street.
 Officers began providing aid to the man but he later died at the hospital, Hedrick said.

 Sign up for Daily Newsletters